Shopify/polaris-tokens/design-language-documentation/index.md

 ## Component updates

-Shopify's design language will be applied to all Polaris components in React and Rails during the rollout.
+Shopify's new design language will be applied to all Polaris components in React and Rails during the rollout.

 To update custom components (including forked components and Rails components with Sass that overrides default styling) see the following sections.